abhirockzz/OIM-Auth-Primer-Mini-Book/README.md

 A mini book which talks about some of the internals of Oracle Identity Manager.

+(You can download the PDF from this repository)

 It starts off with basics of the Java Authentication and Authorization API (JAAS) and Weblogic Security and a builds the foundation which should help you understand the details behind the Authentication process within Oracle Identity Manager

 ## Contents ##